kserve/kserve/docs/samples/transformer/image_transformer/README.md

 # Predict on a KFService using PyTorch Server and Transformer

-Most of model servers expect tensors as input data, so a pre-process step is needed before making the prediction call if user is sending in raw input format.
-Transformer is a service we orchestrated from KFService spec for user implemented pre/post process code.
-In the [pytorch](../../pytorch/README.md) example we send the prediction endpoint with
 Most of the model servers expect tensors as input data, so a pre-processing step is needed before making the prediction call if the user is sending in raw input format.
 Transformer is a service we orchestrated from KFService spec for user implemented pre/post processing code.
 In the [pytorch](../../pytorch/README.md) example we call the prediction endpoint with tensor inputs, and in this example we add additional pre-processing step to allow the user send raw image data.

 ## Setup